13 Places to Stargaze in New Jersey 2025

 • Picnic grounds are available for $55 plus parking for residents of NJ and $65 plus Non-residents.

-• Any smoking substance is forbidden here, and even Electronic cigars are prohibited.
+• Any smoking substance is forbidden here, including Electronic cigars.
 The same applies to alcoholic beverages.

 • Drones are disallowed here.